fenhl/nani/README.md

 **nani** is a Python 3 script that provides an information overview for a given command line tool.
+It currently only calls `type`, but future versions will display more information, such as usage patterns or man pages.

 Requirements
 ============